JohnBra/jebraat.com/data/blog/why-choosing-the-right-wording-matters.md

 summary: Learn how to quickly build a share to socials feature.
 Including LinkedIn, Twitter, Reddit, HackerNews and Facebook on web and native share on mobile.
 ---

+Growing up I was told to "try my best".
+This is something I have heard many parents tell their children.

+> Always try your best

+Naturally, when people
 I will try
 People who say "I will try" have given themselves permission to fail.
 No matter what happens, they can always claim that they "tried."